middlebury/college-handbook/content/i-policies-for-all/health-safety/minors-on-campus.md

 - A social worker acting in an official capacity
 - A member of the clergy

-In addition to the above mandated reporters, it is presently an open question whether “every person” with knowledge or a reasonable suspicion of abuse or neglect is a mandated reporter under New Mexico law. [[2]](#\_ftn2)
+In addition to the above mandated reporters, it is presently an open question whether “every person” with knowledge or a reasonable suspicion of abuse or neglect is a mandated reporter under New Mexico law. <a title="" id="_ftnref2" href="#_ftn2">[2]</a>

 A person may not refuse to make a report required by law on the grounds that making the report would be privileged as a matter of law, except for a member of the clergy.
 Reports shall contain the name, address, and telephone number of the reporter.